beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Hathora Demo.md

 - Content inside the `BEAMPROJ_HathoraDemo` except things inside a `ThirdParty` directory.

 !!! note "Why don't we provide a client build too?"
 	Because clients must be pointed at your `hathora-demo` realm.
-As such, you'd need to generate the build yourself, which you can simply by packaging it normally for any of our supported platforms.
+As such, you'd need to generate the build yourself, which you can do by packaging it normally for any of our supported platforms.